-Whether you’re at work, studying, or checking things off your to-do list at home, sometimes it can be difficult to concentrate on the task at hand.
-If you’re looking for tips on how to focus better plus natural solutions for maintaining concentration you’re in the right place.
+Concentrating on the task can be challenging at work, studying, or checking things off your to-do list at home.
+If you’re looking for tips on focusing better, plus natural solutions for maintaining concentration, you’re in the right place.

-Setting yourself up for success when it comes to focus is a multifaceted process involving creating a functioning workspace and managing your time, as well as taking care of your body and nourishing your brain in the right ways.
+Setting yourself up for success when it comes to focusing is a multifaceted process involving creating a functional workspace and managing your time, as well as taking care of your body and nourishing your brain in the right ways.

-In this article, we’ll discuss all of it, from brain-supporting herbs to suggestions on how to effectively organize your time and space.*
+In this article, we’ll discuss everything from brain-supporting herbs, to suggestions for effectively organizing your time and space.*

-Take a few minutes to read through the following ideas and see which ones will fit into your lifestyle to help your concentration.
+Take a few minutes to read the following ideas and see which will fit into your lifestyle to help your concentration.

 How to Maintain Focus and Concentration

-If you turn to coffee to get going in the morning, you’re certainly not alone.
+You're certainly not alone if you turn to a cup of coffee to get going in the morning.
 Even if you go for another cup (or two) later in the day, you’re still in good company.

-To be sure, caffeine can make you feel more awake, clear-headed, energetic, and efficient.1 Which is, of course, what you want if you’re trying to focus.
+To be sure, caffeine can make you feel more awake, clear-headed, energetic, and efficient.
+REF#1715 Which is, of course, what you want if you’re trying to focus.

 However, too much caffeine can leave you anxious, jittery, and worse off than before.
-Not to mention, you can become dependent on that extra cup of joe, putting you in a tight spot if you can’t have it one day.
+You can also become dependent on too much caffiene, putting you in a tight spot if you can’t have it one day.

-Instead of loading up on coffee to stay energized, turn to caffeine in small doses in addition to supplements that can support energy without the caffeine crash.*
+Instead of going to a coffee shop and loading up on coffee to stay energized, turn to caffeine in small doses in addition to supplements that can support energy without the caffeine crash.*